Accommodating Disabilities in the Work Environment (Policy 7570)

 1. Policy Purpose

-To state the University’s commitment to, and process for, complying with the Americans with Disabilities Act of 1990 regarding Reasonable Accommodations for University employees and Applicants who have a Disability.
+To state the University’s commitment to and process for complying with applicable laws regarding Reasonable Accommodations for University employees and Applicants who have a Disability.

 2. Policy Statement